rpm-software-management/dnf/doc/api_queries.rst

   .. method:: installed()

-    Return a new query that limits the result to the installed packages only.
+    Returns a new query that limits the result to the installed packages only.

   .. method:: intersection(other)